Empire Ranch: Later years

 In 1886, the ranch was incorporated as the Empire Land and Cattle Company, with California entrepreneur Carroll W. Gates buying half-interest in 1889.
 The Empire management searched out new markets in Kansas City and Los Angeles when the home market collapsed in the mid-1880s.
 Vail and Gates bought or leased additional grasslands in Texas, Oklahoma, Kansas, and California during drought years of the early nineties.
 While furthering his own business, Vail argued prominently for cattlemen's interests as a legislator, county supervisor, and president of the Livestock Ranchman's Association.

 By 1898, the Vails had nearly forty thousand cattle, most of which were Herefords, on their combined ranges.
 Vail and Gates converted the home ranch fully to "breeder-feeder" operations, with Arizona-bred cattle shipped outside the territory to fatten.
 Beginning in 1902, they siphoned corporate assets into lucrative real estate, horse raising, and resort investments on the West Coast.
 For a time, California endeavors profited Vail and Gates more so than the Arizona ranch.
 Although Walter Vail died in 1906, his heirs operated Empire Ranch by the same, successful principles Walter had used, until its final sale to the Boice, Gates and Johnston company in 1928.

 By 1951, Frank Boice and his family assumed full control of the property.
 Around the same time, the ranch was featured in several Western films starring many of Hollywood's most famous actors, such as John Wayne, Gregory Peck and Steve McQueen.
 In 1969, Empire Ranch was sold to the Gulf American Corporation for a proposed real estate development and later resold to the Anamax Mining Company for mining and water potential.
 None of these developments materialized, and the ranch continues to work with cattle.
 In the 1980s, the owners began to restore the buildings to their original state and in 1988 the ranch became public land administered by the Bureau of Land Management (BLM).
 The Empire Ranch Foundation was established as a private non-profit organization in 1997 to work with the BLM to develop private support to preserve the buildings and enhance the educational and recreational opportunities it offers to the public.
 In 2000, Congress combined Empire Ranch and the surrounding ranchland with the Las Cienegas National Conservation Area.
+The Vera Earl Ranch assumed the grazing lease on the Empire Ranch in 2008.

 On April 25–26, 2017, the Sawmill Fire, which had been started two days earlier by a gender reveal party, significantly impacted the Empire Ranch, though fortunately its historic buildings were not damaged by the flames thanks to the efforts of firefighters.
 During the incident, the fire came as close as 50 feet to the buildings.